ricklax16/fritz-android-tutorials/README.md

 There are 2 sample apps to help get you get started with the SDK:

 - Fritz demo app - Our kitchen sink project showcases the on-device Vision API and Custom Model usage
-- Live Video Skeleton app - Use our lightweight camera app to quickly get started with ML features.
+- Live Video Skeleton app - Use our lightweight camera app to quickly get started with ML features

-Choose an app and run it in Android Studios.
+Choose an app and run it in Android Studio.

-To download our app on the play store:
+Download our Demo App:
 Heartbeat By Fritz is also available on the [Google Play Store](https://play.google.com/store/apps/details?id=ai.fritz.heartbeat)

 ## SDK version